spyysalo/bionlp_st_2011_supporting/README.md

 we use the Enju `convert` tool and a custom Perl script provided by the Enju developers `tools/postenju2ptb.prl`.

-Enju uses an "unknown" POS-tag `UNK` which can not be accomodated by the conversion tools for PTB-style output.
-To accomodate we convert all `UNK` tags into `NP`, this is a naive approach which would have been taken by a majority vote classifier and could be refined but works well enough for our purposes.
+Enju uses an "unknown" POS-tag `UNK` which can not be accommodated by the conversion tools for PTB-style output.
+To accommodate we convert all `UNK` tags into `NP`, this is a naive approach which would have been taken by a majority vote classifier and could be refined but works well enough for our purposes.